 One journal, from a few years ago, had a heading that read: “What have I done this year for the cause of world peace and justice?”

 She listed marches she went on (and planned to go on), causes she supported with time or donations, books she’d read, lectures she attended, booths she staffed to spread the Gospel of love and understanding.
-And letters she’d written to Congress and to this paper.
+And letters she’d written to Congress and to the Waterloo Courier.

 I thought to myself: “Who does that?
 Who actually keeps a record to make sure they are on task to improve the world?”